ALavault/alavault.github.io/_posts/2020-06-25-writing_tuto_1_basics.md

 Writing a melody is exactly like writing sentences.
 A melody is composed of *phrases*.

-> If I write a sentence, I will write a build up, letting you think something intersting is at the end.
+> If I write a sentence, I will write a build up, letting you think something interesting is at the end.

-This is a sentence with "disonnances" but no resolution : it will feel bad, *unless* you are going for this (useful to end a song)
+This is a sentence with "dissonances" but no resolution : it will feel bad, *unless* you are going for this (useful to end a song)

 > I can write about lemon pie.
 Everybody likes lemon pie.

-This is a "consonnant" sentence : nothing interesting to read here.
+This is a "consonant" sentence : nothing interesting to read here.

 > I can also write a sentence without any kind of punctuation which is a pain to read of course and you should stop reading this as it is really painful to read.

 This is a sentence with no rhythm : it can be a *stylistic* choice.

 > Mary had a little lamb.
-One day the lamb disapperead.
+One day the lamb disappeared.
 But Mary had a great kebab that day.

-Here, we have a "good" sentence : consonance, disonance, rhythm and resolution.
+Here, we have a "good" sentence : consonance, dissonance, rhythm and resolution.
 But the resolution might not be the on expected.

 Musical ideas can also be written has dialogues : it is known as *call and response*.